 If you use a razor on fine frizzy hair, it can damage the ends by opening up the cuticles too much along the hair shaft – emphasising the frizziness.
 So it’s best to avoid using a razor on frizzy hair, unless your client is opting for a particularly wild look!

 In this tutorial, Manfred Kohl shows you how to use a razor effectively to create a long loose shape.
-Remember, just sign up to MHD’s free trial to watch the video.

 Who Should Choose the Cutting Tool: Client or Stylist?

 I’ve often heard a client ask for a razor cut.
 However, I think this decision is best left to you as a stylist.

 After all, you can assess the hair texture and the desired result, then decide which tool is best.

 What Can Go Wrong When Using a Razor?